auth0/docs/articles/tutorials/get-user-information-with-unbounce-landing-pages.md

 ### Configuration on Auth0

 1. Create an account in [Auth0](https://auth0.com)
-2. Go to **Applications -> NEW**.
-Crete an HTML5 Application on Auth0 dashboard and go to Settings and take note of the Client ID and Domain.
+2. Go to **Clients -> + Create Client**.
+Crete a Single Page Application on the Auth0 dashboard, go to Settings and take note of the Client ID and Domain.
+3. Go to the settings tab in your Auth0 client and add the `callback URL` in `Allowed Callback URLs` (it should be your unbounce page URL.
+For example:`http://unbouncepages.com/changeit`)
-3. Go to **Connections -> Social** and Turn on the Social Providers you want to support.
+4. Go to **Connections -> Social** and Turn on the Social Providers you want to support.

 ![](/media/articles/scenarios/unbounce/social-connections.png)